Fred-Evif/Matilda/source/Hyper-tun.rst

 Tunable hyperparameters
 -------------------------------------------------------
-The corresponding functions of who may require these hyperparamters or other functional hyperparameters (decide whether applying specific processes) could be viewed in the sections of :doc:`Guide`.
+could be viewed in the sections of :doc:`Guide`.

 +----------------+-------------+------+--------------------------------------------------------+
 | Tunable        | Default     | Input|      Basic                                             |